 Date and Location

-This event will take place on the 1st-5th of April 2019, in the Zeeman building at the University of Warwick.
+This event took place on the 1st-5th of April 2019, in the Zeeman building at the University of Warwick.

 The main aim of this student led conference is to bring together PhD students from doctoral training centres around the UK, giving the participants a chance to present their work to an audience made up of people from closely related fields.
 The meeting was originally an annual meeting between MASDOC and CCA, but in recent years Oxford, Edinburgh & Heriot-Watt joined the meetings.
 This year we also welcome SAMBa from Bath.